RaVeR76/The-Kicks-Fix/testing.md

 #### User Story : I want my own personal space after registering by means of a profile page
 #### User Story : I want to be able to create a wishlist of products for future purchasing
-#### User Story : I want to be able to contact the site owner, in case I have any issues or payment queries

 #### **Test**